Step 3: Finding Your Preceptors and Facilities

 - Begin early!
 We recommend you start contacting potential preceptors in the early fall.
 This process can be time consuming, and you may hear no a few times before you hear yes.

-- Do your homework.
+- Research the requirements for preceptors, facilities, and the internship program.
 Be prepared to answer questions of potential preceptors.

 - Create a list of potential preceptors or facilities.

 - Use your resources and network of dietetics professionals.
 Talk to your DPD Director, the RD at the local hospital, the local school district food service director, etc.

 - Contact members of the state or chapter affiliate of the Academy of Nutrition and Dietetics.